-Spree SW is a hugely popular camping and activity weekend for young people aged from 8 to 15 years who come as part of an organised group from their church or Christian youth and children's group.
-We provide a complete programme of activities to suit all tastes throughout the weekend, including three high-quality spiritual programmes for different age-groups.
+Spree SW is a hugely popular camping and activity weekend for young people aged from 8 to 15 who come as part of an organised group from their church or Christian youth and children's group.
+We provide a complete programme of activities throughout the weekend to suit all tastes, including four high-quality spiritual programmes for different age-groups and a development track for 15 - 17s (previously called Stewards).

 Please check your leaders meet our DBS requirements BEFORE doing anything else - you can see our new DBS Policy here...

-Spree SW is now paper-free with our new web-based Group Booking Form!
+Booking into Spree SW is paper-free with our new web-based Group Booking Form!
 It's easy to use and tailored just for your group!

 Days to go!